theupdateframework/python-tuf/tuf/README.md

 [GCC 4.6.3] on linux2
 Type "help", "copyright", "credits" or "license" for more information.
 >>> from tuf.repository_tool import *
->>> repository = load_repository("/path/to/repository")
+>>> repository = load_repository("path/to/repository")
 ```

 A repository object that encapsulates the metadata files of the repository can
 be created or loaded by the repository tool.
-Repository maintainers modify the
+Repository maintainers can modify
-repository object to update metadata files stored on the repository.
-TUF uses
+the repository object to manipulate the metadata files stored on the
-the metadata files to validate files requested and downloaded by clients.
-In
+repository.
+TUF clients use the metadata files to validate files requested and
-addition to the repository object, where the majority of changes are made, the
+downloaded.
+In addition to the repository object, where the majority of
-repository tool provides functions to generate and persist cryptographic keys.
+changes are made, the repository tool provides functions to generate and
-The framework utilizes cryptographic keys to sign and verify metadata files.
+persist cryptographic keys.
+The framework utilizes cryptographic keys to sign
+and verify metadata files.

-To begin the demo, cryptographic keys are generated.
-However, before metadata
+To begin, cryptographic keys are generated with the repository tool.
+However,
-files can be validated by clients and target files fetched in a secure manner,
+before metadata files can be validated by clients and target files fetched in a
-public keys must be pinned to particular metadata roles and signatures generated
+secure manner, public keys must be pinned to particular metadata roles and
-by the private keys.
-After covering keys, the four required top-level roles are
+metadata signed by role's private keys.
+After covering keys, the four required
-created next.
-Examples are given demonstrating the expected work flow, where
+top-level metadata are created next.
+Examples are given demonstrating the
-the metadata roles are created in a specific order, keys imported and loaded,
+expected work flow, where the metadata roles are created in a specific order,
-and the metadata objects signed and written to disk.
-Lastly, target files are
+keys imported and loaded, and metadata signed and written to disk.
+Lastly,
-added to the repository, included in metadata, and a custom delegation
+target files are added to the repository, and a custom delegation performed to
-performed to extend the default roles of the repository.
-By the end, a fully
+extend the default roles of the repository.
+By the end, a fully populated TUF
-populated TUF repository is generated that can be used to securely download
+repository is generated that can be used by clients to securely download
 updates.

 ### Virtual Machine and Installation Instructions ###